 Occupy Your Brain

 What McKinley recognized is that schooling –– unlike learning –– is at its root an exercise of power.
-Comparative educator Margaret Sutton has suggested that “the worldwide institutionalization of children in schools may rank among the most profound forces of global cultural change of the twentieth century.”
-Perhaps the most far-reaching aspect of this change is a radical shift in the locus of power and control over learning from children, families, and communities to ever more centralized systems of authority.
+As comparative educator Margaret Sutton has suggested, “the worldwide institutionalization of children in schools may rank among the most profound forces of global cultural change of the twentieth century.”
+And one of the most profound aspects of this change is not the advent of literacy and numeracy but the radical shift in the locus of power and control over learning from children, families, and communities to ever more centralized systems of authority.

 Once learning is institutionalized under a central authority, both freedom for the individual and self-determination for the community are radically curtailed.
 The child in a classroom generally finds herself in a situation where she may not move, speak, laugh, sing, eat, drink, read, write, think her own thoughts, or even use the toilet without explicit permission from an authority figure.
 The teacher has control over the child, the school district has control over the teacher, the state has control over the district, and increasingly, systems of national standards and funding create national control over states.
 In what should be considered a chilling development, there are murmurings of the idea of creating global standards for education – in other words, the creation of a single centralized authority dictating what every child on the planet must learn.